Vyral/base-template/_posts/2021-07-01-stoopid-money-st--george-home-sellers-hitting-real-estate-jackpot.md

 {% include pullquote.html %}

 **Stoopid Money Scenario \#2 - Red Cliffs**\: Another home in the Red Cliffs area sold for $240,000 in 2016, but it just sold again for $405,000 last month.
 A “stucco box” built in the 1990s…the epitome of average\!
-And they struck $165k worth of “gold”: in just four years.&nbsp;
+And they struck $165k worth of “gold”—in just four years.&nbsp;

 **Stoopid Money Scenario \#3 - Arcadia Resort:** Finally, a home in Arcadia sold for $660,000 in 2019—guess how much it went for this year?
 Would you believe it sold for $1.1 million?&nbsp;